filecoin-project/lotus-docs/content/en/tutorials/lotus/store-and-retrieve/retrieve-data/index.md

 ## Send a retrieval request

 Next up is creating the command for Lotus to run.
-The structure for a retrieval command is: `lotus client retrieve --provider <MINER ID> <DATA CID> ~/output-file`
+The structure for a retrieval command is: `lotus client retrieve --provider <MINER ID> <PAYLOAD CID> ~/output-file`

-1. Using the template above, create the command substituting `<MINER ID>` and `<DATA CID>` with the variables you got in the previous step.
+1. Using the template above, create the command substituting `<MINER ID>` and `<PAYLOAD CID>` with the variables you got in the previous step.
 Your command should look something like this:

     ```shell
-    lotus client retrieve --provider f07709 mAVWg5AIgFw51hfKzfy8nRsKHlMtT8/DPBJhn1f9eFyOSeldlAiE output-file
+    lotus client retrieve --provider f08403 QmcV7HQyGrZz9wJPhYbWs6TM1RZwpuJsgnRCiftHTmaEgU output-file
     ```

     The `output-file` is the name of the file that you'd like to save.
 You can also add a path to this variable:

     ```shell
-    lotus client retrieve --provider f0100 mAVW...lAiE ~/Downloads/filecoin-download.tar
+    lotus client retrieve --provider f08403 QmcV7HQyGrZz9wJPhYbWs6TM1RZwpuJsgnRCiftHTmaEgU ~/Downloads/filecoin-download.tar
     ```

 1. Run the command.
 After submitting this command, your Lotus lite-node will send the retrieval request to the storage provider and wait for a response: